Penn & Teller: Bullshit!

-Penn & Teller: Bullshit! is an American documentary comedy television series hosted by magician and skeptic duo Penn and Teller that aired from 2003 to 2010 on the premium cable channel Showtime.
+Penn & Teller: Bullshit! is an American documentary comedy television series hosted by magician and political libertarian/skeptic duo Penn & Teller that aired from 2003 to 2010 on the premium cable channel Showtime.

 Overview

 Penn & Teller: Bullshit! was hosted by professional magicians and skeptics Penn & Teller.
 Its format consisted of debating political topics, usually from a naturalist libertarian capitalist point of view (the political philosophy then espoused by both Penn and Teller) or aiming to debunk pseudoscientific ideas, paranormal beliefs, popular fads and misconceptions.
 The hosts criticize proponents of what they perceive as nonsense and dishonesty, often citing ulterior political or financial motives.
 In the first episode, Penn said the aim of the show is to "hunt down as many purveyors of bullshit as [they] can."
 As indicated by the show's title, the program adheres to Penn & Teller's characteristically blunt, aggressive presentation.
-The show was nominated for 11 Emmy Awards.
+The show was nominated for 13 Emmy Awards.

 At the beginning of the first episode of the first season, Penn points out that the series will contain more obscenity and profanity than one would expect in a series dealing with scientific and critical inquiry, but explained that this was a legal tactic because, "if one calls people liars and quacks one can be sued... but 'assholes' is pretty safe.
 If we said it was all scams we could also be in trouble, but 'bullshit,' oddly, is safe.
 So forgive all the 'bullshit language', but we're trying to talk about the truth without spending the rest of our lives in court."

-Paranormal subjects of episodes include alien abduction, alternative medicine, literal exegesis of the Bible, and ESP.
-Other episodes cover social issues, such as the War on Drugs, organic food, animal rights, gun control, and environmentalism.
+Paranormal subjects of episodes include alien abduction, alternative medicine, literal exegesis of the Bible, and extrasensory perception.
+Other episodes cover social issues, such as the war on drugs, organic food, animal rights, gun control, and environmentalism.
 Penn & Teller approach the topics in the manner of Harry Houdini and James Randi (the latter of whom made multiple appearances on the show), who were known for debunking claims of supernatural powers.

 The show began airing its 8th and final season on June 10, 2010.
 As of its 7th season, it was Showtime's longest-running series.
 The series achieved worldwide success, and was shown in countries including Argentina, Australia, Bosnia and Herzegovina, Brazil, Canada, Colombia, Denmark, Finland, Iceland, Mexico, New Zealand, Norway, Republic of Ireland, Sweden, Venezuela and the United Kingdom.

 Episodes

-The series premiered on January 24, 2003, and 89 episodes aired over the course of the series in the span of 8 seasons, concluding on August 12, 2010.
+The series premiered on January 24, 2003, and 89 episodes aired over the course of the series in the span of eight seasons, concluding on August 12, 2010.